emtee40/fdroid-wiki/Index-V2.md

 * `repo.json` contains all the data:
   - Use versionCode as the key in the versions dict.
   - permissions key is maxSDK.
+  - how to define a default for localized?
+Add a extra tag?
+Hardcode in the client?

 ```json
 {